SocketDev/sfw-free/README.md

 ### Manual

-Download the binary distribution matching your environemnt from the [Repository Releases](https://github.com/SocketDev/sfw-free/releases)
+Download the binary distribution matching your environemnt from the [repository releases](https://github.com/SocketDev/sfw-free/releases)

 ## License